This is an effort to answer some questions from a conversation in another location.

 Jesus speaks of Hades, specifically referencing the Greek version of where bad people go, in the parable of the rich man and Lazarus.
 We see Lazarus, the outsider, in Paradise with the Jewish forefather, Abraham, while the evil rich man was being tormented in Hades.
 What was Jesus’ point here?
 First, we have to look at who Jesus was talking to—the Pharisees (Luke 16:14).
 It would seem the Pharisees were one of the groups perpetuating the idea of punishment by burning in hell-fire.
 In his parable, Jesus places the poor outsider (the gentiles) in Paradise with the Jewish ancestor, Abraham.
 Meanwhile, he measures those who had thought they were rich in righteousness by their own standard (Matt 7:2), placing them in Hades.
 He used their own condemnation against them to say, “If you are so adamant about holding the threat of Hades over others, you ‘righteous’ lot will be the ones that end up there while those outsiders receive your inheritance (Matt 21:43).”
 It seems we still wield the threat of hell today as a weapon of fear the same way the Pharisees did.

 This brings me to the final points in this post, the lake of fire and second death.
 As I stated in a previous post, the Old Testament view of fire, prior to the Greek influence, was for purification.
 Likewise, fire in the Bible seems to be referencing purification, whether in this life or the next (1 Cor 3:13-15, Mark 9:49).
 So how about this second death business?
 This would seem to be the purification process of the lake of fire.
-After that, death and Hades, which seem to be linked together, will be destroyed.
-Death is the last enemy (1 Cor 15:26) and once abolished, what’s left?….Life!
+In Revelation, death and Hades are thrown into the lake of fire and this lake is called the second death—or as the 1st Century audience would have understood it, the second Sheol.

 I know this is quite long, but I wanted to hit all the major points.
 These are my viewpoints and I encourage anyone reading this to research for themselves.
 My overall point in writing this is to help remove the fear and manipulation of the confusing views of hell and punishment that many have been subjugated by for so long so they can live in the freedom of Jesus’ love (1 John 4:18)!
 Going back to the original question, I would have to say no, hell, as we’ve defined it is not part of the Gospel.
 Jesus never told the disciples to go out and teach about everlasting punishment.
 Likewise, Paul only mentions Hades once, in that Jesus has defeated the very concept of this kind of punishment (1 Cor 15:55).